KenSchae/documentation/Cheatsheets/docker.md

 ### Attach to a running container
 Use this if you are running in detached mode and need to attach to see content logged to the console.
 `docker attach {comtainername}`

+### View logs from a container
+logs are the console output from a container.
+This command will let you see the content.
+`docker logs {containername}`

+### Copy files into or out of a running container
+Copy in
+`docker cp localpath/. {containername}:/pathincontainer` Copy out
+`docker cp {containername}:/pathincontainer/. localpath`

 ## Volumes